getnikola/nikola/docs/manual.rst

      values can be stored in the ``GLOBAL_CONTEXT``, e.g., ``GLOBAL_CONTEXT['utterances_config'] = {"issue-term": "title",
      "label": "Comments", "theme": "github-light", "crossorigin": "anonymous")``.
+   * For Cactus Comments, it's the unique identifier used to register your site with a Cactus Comments Application Service, whose address should be stored in the ``GLOBAL_CONTEXT``, e.g.
+     ``GLOBAL_CONTEXT['cactus_config'] = {"serverName": "cactus.chat", "defaultHomeserverUrl": "https://matrix.cactus.chat:8448"}``

 To use comments in a visible site, you should register with the service and then set the ``COMMENT_SYSTEM_ID`` option.